matuzo/HTMHell/hell/adventcalendar/2024/15/index.md

 Is the retrofitted button's tree view different in any way from the one of the genuine button?
 Yes again!

 First, the `DOMNode` property reveals that we started with a div.
-Then the `states` array continues to list `selectable text` just like it did for the fake button.
+Then, the `states` array continues to list `selectable text` just like it did for the fake button.

 Since we’ve added the keydown events we would not expect any differences betwwen the `actions` arrays, right?
 Wrong!
 The updated tree still shows `Click` instead of `Press`.
 Whether this is a Firefox oversight or a subtle dig at fake buttons (just kidding!), we now have to remember that the absence of `Press` doesn’t mean keydown events won’t work.
 In fact, `Press` is a specific Firefox keyword.
 Chromium browsers handle this differently.
 When keydown events are explicitly added, Chromium’s event listeners include both `click` and `keydown` for the div button.
-For the genuine button, it would only list `click`!
+For the genuine button (with built in keydown events!), it would only list `click`!

 <img src="./images/Chrome-FakeButton-Fixed.jpg" alt="accessibility tree within Firefox's developer tools, highlighting the properties of a button element built with a div tag.
 Press and Click are listed under event listeners" width="500" aspect-ratio="745/226" loading="lazy">

-Moral of the story?
-Developers need to understand the limitations of the accessibility tree and that it might miss details about user interactions.
-It's important to always back up assumptions with keyboard testing.
+### Takeaways for Developers

+1. Semantic HTML is powerful.
+Always consider it first.

+2. No tool is perfect, and the accessibility tree is no exception.
+In this particular case, testing with the keyboard is enough to compensate for its shortcomings, but in other scenarios testing with a screen reader will be necessary.
+In general, accessibility requires a holistic approach and that we select tools and tests based on the specific functionality we are assessing.

+## Wrapping Up

+Does this approach work?
+At the minimum, it introduces developers to the accessibility tree and reinforces the usefulness of a familiar tool, the ubiquitous keyboard.
+If it ends with "Now I know I shouldn't just add a click event to a div" then yes, it does work.

+From experience, it can sometimes make developers nervous about their ability to choose the right tools or worry about overlooking crucial details.
+This is still a win.
+It shows they care.
+If you've had any accessibility mishaps in your past, this might be actually a good moment to reveal them, and prove that progress is possible.
+If you've had none, feel free to use one of mine: before I started using screen readers, I used to add a `tabindex` to headings.

+What should we encourage developers to focus on, no matter their initial reaction?
+Know their HTML, consider the needs of different types of users, lean into testing.
+And ask questions.

 ## PS: How About that "Selectable Text" Property?